arjunbahuguna/repoducing-shazam/README.md

 ## Files

-- `compute.py` - Spectrogram and peak detection functions (updated from your original plot.py)
+- `compute.py` - Spectrogram and peak detection functions
 - `shazam.py` - Main implementation of the Shazam algorithm
 - `test.py` - Script to build database and test with synthetic queries
 - `utils.py` - Utilities for analyzing results and creating paper figures